PanosAntoniadis/cuda-exercises-ntua/README.md

 ## Algorithms
- - Naive
+ - __Naive:__ Simple implementation where each thread just computes one element from the output matrix.
- - Coalesced memory acceses of A
+ - __Coalesced memory acceses of A:__ Load tiles of the input matrix A in the shared memory.
- - Reduced memory accesses
+ - __Reduced memory accesses:__ Load tiles of the input matrices A and B in the shared memory.
- - Using cuBLAS
+ - __Using cuBLAS library__

 ## Brief results